Chapter 2 : An Overcrowded Ride

 "She's my sister." he whispered back, so only Fred and I could hear.
 Fred simply laughed, and went on to talk to Lily.

 "Oh let her be Al, she's allowed to have friends.
+Stop buying into the idea that you have to protect your sister’s virtue.
+She can take care of herself.
 Besides, they're like— two years younger than her!"
 I said, loud enough so Lily could hear I was on her side.
 Al crossed his arms and pouted for the rest of the ride, so I let my thoughts drift back to Scorpius, and the hand on the waist thing.
 I've already told you, I'm going to be thinking about it for days.

 Before I knew it, Fred was nudging me in the side to get off the carriage.
 As I walked into the school, I couldn't help but smile, even if I had just depressed myself thinking about Rose and Scorpius.
 As we walked through the doors to the Great Hall, I forgot all about Scorpius Malfoy, and found my seat next to Fred and across from Al, back home at the Gryffindor table.

-I heard a familiar voice shout my name, so I whirled around to see my best girlfriend, Sophie Longbottom running towards me.
+I heard a familiar voice shout my name, so I whirled around to see my other best friend, Sophie Longbottom, running towards me.
 Her dad was our Herbology professor, as well as head of Gryffindor.
 She was a huge Herbology nerd just like him, but I loved her all the same.

 "Sophie!"
 I shouted back, getting off the bench and running towards her.
 "I didn't see you on the train!
 How was your holiday?"
 I asked running and hugging her.

 "I wasn't on the train; I was already here with dad." she shrugged, and I dragged her back over and made her sit on the other side of the table, much to her protest.
 She had this cute little crush on Al, which I thought was adorable – and fun, when I could tease her for it.
-I was the only one who knew, and did just that as much as I could.
-Truth be told, Al didn’t have that many girls fawning over him, mostly his brother (for a good reason too, it was only a few years ago that James Potter had officially signed on as a reserve chaser for Puddlemere, along with my dad) but he still had a few younger ones swooning after their History of Magic lessons when they learned about his dad’s accomplishments.
-(I still laugh when I remember how low he had sunk in the seat the day Professor Binns gave us that lesson) Anyway, Sophie had this habit of spilling on herself or tripping when he was around, sort of like I did in fourth year Potions around Scorpius.
-Either way, this year I was determined to get them together as a couple, because if anyone deserved Al it was her.
+Their families had known eachother for ages, and I’d get letters from her that he still didn’t know she existed quite frequently.
+I was the only one who knew, and I was determined to change that this year.
+Truth be told, Al didn’t have that many girls fawning over him, mostly his brother (for a good reason too, it was only a few years ago that James Potter had officially signed on as a reserve Chaser for Puddlemere, along with my dad) but he still had a few younger ones swooning after their History of Magic lessons when they learned about his dad’s accomplishments.
+(I still laugh when I remember how low he had sunk in the seat the day Professor Binns gave us that lesson) Anyway, Sophie had this habit of blushing and fumbling when he was around, sort of like I did in fourth year Potions around Scorpius.
+This year I was determined to get them together as a couple, because if anyone deserved the love Sophie could give it was Albus.

-The sorting ceremony dragged on, I didn't need to listen until the last of the Weasley children (for now, those people breed like rabbits,) Lucy and Louis, were both sorted into Gryffindor.
+The sorting ceremony dragged on; I didn't need to listen until the last of the Weasley children (for now, those people breed like rabbits,) Lucy and Louis, were both sorted into Gryffindor.
 Honestly, I don't think anyone pays attention when a Weasley is called anymore, I think the sorting hat has sort of given up.
 It just sees the red hair and shouts "Gryffindor!"
+I’d always heard that all the Weasley/Potters had been in Gryffindor for generations, but I didn’t believe it until I saw it with my own eyes.
 Once the sorting was complete, Professor McGonagall stood up to give her start of term announcements.
 I felt Fred nudge me, and I nodded and grabbed all the silverware I could reach.

 "It's our last year, Hannah!
 We've got to make it count," Fred leaned over and whispered to me, before tossing a spoon on Al's lap.
 Al looked around for a second, before shaking his head and turning back to the announcements.
 Through our fits of laughter, we managed to get five before he snapped at us.

-"Our last notice students, our caretaker Mr. Filch would like me to remind you, as always, that any Weasley's Wizard Wheezes products are banned.
+"One last notice before the feast, students; our caretaker Mr. Filch would like me to remind you, as always, that any Weasley's Wizard Wheezes products are banned.
 I will, however, not say that punishment Mr. Filch, as it has been banned since 1964."
 Professor McGonagall concluded her sentence by glaring over the top of her glasses toward Mr. Filch, who slightly cowered.
-Fred let out a loud moan, which caused Al to snort into his pumpkin juice.
+Fred let out a loud moan, which caused Al to snort quickly, before covering it up to look like the Prefect he’s supposed to be.

 "Yes, Mr. Weasley, I am speaking directly to you."
 Professor McGonagall lowered her glasses further, and stared at Fred.
 "Tuck in, students."